1qqru/exocore/_journal/2022-12-thoughts-on-daido-moriyamas-a-japanese-town.md

   name: Journal Entry
 ---

-# Thoughts on Daido Moriyama's "A Japanese
+# Thoughts on Daido Moriyama's "A Japanese Town"

 ![](/images/a_japanese_town.jpg)